AcademyPgh/Build-Your-Own-React-Starter/README.md

       server.js is server-side JavaScript.
 You can run it with the node server.js command.
 In this step you will also add a start script to run the server.

       You will create www/index.html as your first web page.
 Express is configured to serve all the files in that folder.

+React:

+      In this step you'll add the React npm package and one simple component.